Come Join US!

-Parrot Sanctuary Caregiver Position Available
+Parrot Sanctuary Caregiver Volunteer Position

 - The level of care for birds in a sanctuary attends particularly to the need of each bird long-term.
 For example, birds with problem skin need a daily shower.
 Birds with wing, leg, and/or foot handicaps should not be on high perches or require a soft padded floor underneath them.
 Specific duties vary for each bird and from time to time medications many need to administered to some birds.

 - Cleaning food bowls and feeding areas, and preparing diets, daily feeding and offer fresh water multiple times a day to birds who either poop or bathe in water dishes.

 - Daily cleaning of bird crates and stands and wipe down bird dust from cages.

 - Scraping (exposed to animal waste) is a daily task; mopping required every other day.

 - Toweling birds as needed and bringing him/her back to cage.

 - Monitoring the health of all birds who are blind, handicap or wear collars.